Self-Paced Enrollment Request Form

 Given the flexible nature of self-paced online courses, no guarantees are made within this timeframe on the exact length of time in which a course can be completed.

 Self-paced online courses are considered correspondence courses for the purposes of Enrollment and Financial Aid.
-Self-Paced Online Courses are not eligible for Federal Financial Aid or Federal Student Loans.
+Self-Paced Online Courses are not eligible for Federal Financial Aid or Federal Student Loans but you are able to apply for a private loan and talk to financial aid about applying it to these courses.

 Accordingly, hours enrolled in self-paced courses will not apply toward full-time or part-time enrollment status nor flat rate tuition if you are a degree seeking student at the University of Oklahoma.